ljl-covid/links/README.md

 * [PEPP-PT vs DP-3T: The coronavirus contact tracing privacy debate kicks up another gear](https://tech.newstatesman.com/security/pepp-pt-vs-dp-3t-the-coronavirus-contact-tracing-privacy-debate-kicks-up-another-gear), an article at NewStatesman on the differences and ideological struggles between the two main camp in Europe over contac tracing app deployment ("centralized" vs "decentralized"), also discussing some high-level details of the protocols
 * [Immuni sarà open source: parola del ministero](https://www.punto-informatico.it/immuni-sara-open-source-parola-del-ministero/), Italy's Punto Informatico article, detailing some of the specifics of the Immuni app, which [the government contracted](http://www.governo.it/sites/new.governo.it/files/CSCovid19_Ord_10-2020.pdf) and announced will be open-source, and which was changed from a centralized to a decentralized model according to the Sole 24 Ore article [L'app Immuni cambia.
 Seguirà il modello decentralizzato di Apple e Google](https://www.ilsole24ore.com/art/l-app-immuni-cambia-seguira-modello-decentralizzato-apple-e-google-ADcBF4L), a change discussed by PrivacyItalia in [I dati di Immuni in ‘sistema decentralizzato’.
 Ma il Governo non l’aveva scelta per modello centralizzato?](https://www.privacyitalia.eu/i-dati-di-immuni-in-sistema-decentralizzato-ma-il-governo-non-laveva-scelta-per-modello-centralizzato/13099/)
 * [Extensive "informal hearing" of the Italian Privacy Authority on tracing apps](https://www.garanteprivacy.it/web/guest/home/docweb/-/docweb-display/docweb/9308774#english_version), in Italian

+## Public deployments

+* [Google COVID-19 Community Mobility Reports](https://www.google.com/covid19/mobility/), a set pf PDF documents showing changes in frequentation of various types of places as recorded by Android smartphones during the epidemic
+* [COVID-19 Location Data Toolkit](https://www.unacast.com/covid19) with a "scoreboard" of the degree of respect of social distancing in the US, changes in mobility, and a graph showing impact on retail, based on location data Unacast obtains from a number of smartphone apps with implicit consent
+* [Kinsa US Health Weather Map](https://healthweather.us/?mode=Atypical), a mapping of "atypical" temperatures recorded by connected body thermometer in the US

 # Science